adidas/lakehouse-engine/README.md

 # Lakehouse Engine
 A configuration driven Spark framework, written in Python, serving as a scalable and distributed engine for several lakehouse algorithms, data flows and utilities for Data Products.

+---
-> **Note:** whenever you read Data Product or Data Product team, we want to refer to Teams and use cases, whose main focus is on leveraging the power of data, on a particular topic, end-to-end (ingestion, consumption...) to achieve insights, supporting faster and better decisions, which generate value for their businesses.
+> ***Note:*** whenever you read Data Product or Data Product team, we want to refer to Teams and use cases, whose main focus is on leveraging the power of data, on a particular topic, end-to-end (ingestion, consumption...) to achieve insights, supporting faster and better decisions, which generate value for their businesses.
 These Teams should not be focusing on building reusable frameworks, but on re-using the existing frameworks to achieve their goals.

+---

 ## Main Goals
 The goal of the Lakehouse Engine is to bring some advantages, such as: